esl-epfl/x-heep/IDEs.md

 # Debugging

 Finally, after building (compile and linking), you can directly start debugging by pressing `F5` or also `Target > Connect GDB Server` and `Debug > Go`.
+You also have the possibility to activate the terminal to see directly into the SES window the printing characters.

-The output should be like this:
+The output should be something like this:

 <p align="left"><img src="ides/img/debug_screenshot.png" width="450"></p>